moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need.md

 </a>

-Assuming you already bought your ticket and figured out that the main entrance of the museum is actually through the controversial glass pyramid, you should now be facing 3 different rising escalators, each opening the way to one of the 3 different wings of the Louvre.
-Head to the one that has *Aile Denon* written next to it, and do not forgot to grab one of those nice museum maps that are waiting for you at the welcome desk.
+Assuming you already bought your ticket and figured out that the main entrance of the museum is actually through the (controversial) glass pyramid, you should now be facing 3 different rising escalators, each opening the way to one of the 3 different wings of the Louvre.

+Grab one of those nice museum maps that are waiting for you at the welcome desk, then head to the escalator that has *Aile Denon* written next to it and take it.
 Walk through the ticket check, cross the corridor, then take the circular stairs on your right !

 <a name="step2">